LeonLeeLi/Pathlen/README.md

 # PathLens

-PathLens is a one-day internet path observability demo.
+PathLens is a internet path observability demo.
 Traditional host monitoring answers "is this machine healthy?"
 PathLens answers "from probe A to probe B, is this network path healthy?"